NVIDIA/NeMo/docs/source/asr/speaker_diarization/configs.rst

       max_rp_threshold: 0.25 # Determines the range of p-value search: 0 < p <= max_rp_threshold.
       sparse_search_volume: 30 # The higher the number, the more values will be examined with more time.

-Configuration for Diarization with ASR
+Configurations for Diarization with ASR
 --------------------------------------

 The following configuration needs to be appended under ``diarizer`` to run ASR with diarization to get a transcription with speaker labels.